ArturoDent/comment-blocks/README.md

 * **Important**: It is recommended to use `selectCurrentLine` as `true` (its default).
 It will be applied regardless even if set to `false` for multiline selections.

-`keepIndentation` will attempt to start the created comment at the indent level of the selected text or the cursor on a line with only whitespace.
+`keepIndentation` will attempt to start the created comment at the indent level of the selected text or the cursor.
 And have the comment end at your desired `lineLength` column.

 The number of lines of the comment block is determined by how many `subjects` you have, except when you use `${selectedText}` and `${CLIPBOARD}`.
 The number of subject lines for `${selectedText}` and `${CLIPBOARD` are expanded by their length.
 So if the selected text is 3 lines long, the number of subjects represented by `${selectedText}` is 3 lines in addition to any other subject lines you may have.